How to Make Money With Plants

 Before you start selling your houseplant cuttings, you will want to think about a few items such as business requirements, sales area, and popular plants.

 It is legal to sell plants from your home.
-In some states, you will need a license or permit to sell plants, cuttings or seeds.
+In some states, you will need a license or permit to sell plants, cuttings, or seeds.
 In others, you will have restrictions on types of plants or seeds you can sell.
 Always check with your state government authority to understand these regulations in your area.

 Are you going to sell locally or online?
 Personally, I would recommend starting locally, and on a smaller scale, so you can perfect your plant selling strategies.
-If you decide to sell online, however, be aware of any restrictions selling plants to other states.
+If you decide to sell online, however, be aware of any restrictions on selling plants to other states.
 For example, you cannot sell citrus to Texas, and Hawaii requires a quarantine period.
-It is up to you to check these regulations and to maintain compliance with them.
+It is up to you to check these regulations and maintain compliance with them.

 One other consideration before you start selling rooted cuttings is your own knowledge base.
 Customers will have questions and want plant-growing advice.
 Do you understand the care needed for the plants you are selling?
 Can you give your customers the added value of tips for what to do if their plant isn't thriving?
 Do you have policies in place in case the plant dies?
 Spend some time writing down customer care policies so everyone gets treated fairly.